ryayoung/ryayoung/vscode_jupyter_tutorial.md

 ## Quick Start Guide

 #### 1. [Download Here](https://code.visualstudio.com/)
-- Don't worry about the handful of questions it asks you when you start it up.
+- Don't worry about the questions it asks you upon first launch.
 Just get through them.

 #### 2. User Interface
 - Don't open files.
 Open folders.
 Go to File > Open Folder, and select the root of where you'll be working.
 This could be a folder containing many projects.
 It's up to you.